Jade Oolong Tea

 Infuse for 2 to 3 minutes with a water temperature between 80 and 90 degrees

-How to Serve: This beverage is best served as it is.
+How to Serve: This Tea tastes best served without any accompaniments.

-Tasting Notes: Jade Oolong Tea consists of a sweet almost floral aroma.
-Its taste, meanwhile, is equally sweet while also smooth and refreshing with grassy undertones.
+Tasting Notes: Jade Oolong Tea consists of refreshingly smooth, sweet and grassy flavours.

-Colour in Cup: Bright yellow liquor with greenish highlights, light in tone.
+Colour in Cup: Yellow liquor with greenish highlights, light in tone.

 Health PointsAnti Oxidants, Detox, Digestive, Hydration, Immune System

 CountrySouth East Asia